thunderdust/Solaris/catalog.md

 3. *Effectively evaluate the most updated sales performances*

     By the traditional way supervising sales performances is inefficient.
 Every time when the manager wants to check some sales representative's performance, he (or the accountant) has to look up for this person's sales records from a large number of rows, and then asks the accountant to add up all sales amount of this person before he can actually sees the sales performance for a single person.
 The worse part is that the calculated sales result of this person is not real-time, meaning the result does not include changes happen after start of the calculation (time spend can be very long due to slow computation).
 Hence the manager would be very glad to have a faster, more effective, and more updated sales performances evaluation.

+4. *Access to comprehensive, profound market information*

+    In a small scaled company like our client company, the human resources for collecting market information is very limited.
+There might not be enough employees specifically work as marketing roles, not to mention make useful analysis of the market.
+Doing all the information collection and processing by the manager himself is also not realistic.
+Hence the general manager really need an easy access to comprehensive, profound market information to help him make business decisions.

 Your proposal to solve the object